- tophill.org (Rugby, Warwickshire, GB)

 - Co-mando.com

-- California Coast Music Camp week(s) of music in July, in north-west Sonoma
+- California Coast Music Camp, in July

 - Kennaquhair for Doug Dieter's Universal String Tension Calculator